Los títeres

-Los títeres (lit: The Puppets) is a Chilean soap opera created by Sergio Vodanović, that aired on Canal 13 from March 5, to August 3, 1984, starring Claudia Di Girólamo and Gloria Münchmeyer.
+Los títeres (lit: The Puppets) is a Chilean soap opera, created by Sergio Vodanović, that aired on Canal 13 from March 5 to August 3, 1984, starring Claudia Di Girólamo and Gloria Münchmeyer.

 Plot

 The title, literally "The Marionettes", is taken from the marionettes that are made with the main characters as models.
 These are used later by one of Adriana's old friends, a kindergarten teacher, to tell fairy tales to the children she teaches.
-It's also a metaphor, referring to the way people are obsessed with money and power which pull on them like puppet strings.
+It is also a metaphor, referring to the way people are obsessed with money and power which move them as strings move puppets.

-In the early '60s, a relatively rich Greek man named Constantino Mykonos (Walter Kliche) and his 17-year-old daughter Artemisa (Claudia Di Girólamo) arrive in Chile.
-They come to the Godán household ruled by Elías (Aníbal Reyna), Constantino's cousin and childhood friend.
+In the early 1960s, a relatively rich Greek man named Constantino Mykonos (Walter Kliche) and his 17-year-old daughter Artemisa (Claudia Di Girólamo) arrive in Chile.
+They come to the Godán household, ruled by Elías (Aníbal Reyna), Constantino's cousin and childhood friend.
 Artemisa is immediately bullied by his cousin, the spoiled Adriana Godán (played by Paulina García as a young girl and Gloria Münchmayer as an adult) and her school friends.
 Adriana is jealous of Artemisa's beauty and charisma, and is also obsessed that no woman should surpass her, since her father looked down on her for being female.
-Adriana's best friend Loreto (Soledad Pérez) is also jealous of Artemisa since her boyfriend, the aspiring writer Néstor (Mauricio Pesutic) is starting to harbor some degree of romantic interest in her.
-Artemisa likes Néstor, but also has her eyes set on Hugo (Cristián Campos), the handsome and hard-working son of the Godan's housekeeper.
+Adriana's best friend Loreto (Soledad Pérez) is also jealous of Artemisa since her boyfriend, the aspiring writer Néstor (Mauricio Pesutic) is starting to harbor romantic interest towards her.
+Artemisa likes Néstor, but, also has her eyes set on Hugo (Cristián Campos), the handsome and hard-working son of the Godan's housekeeper.

-After Adriana stages an incredibly cruel prank that includes photos of a naked Artemisa taken without her knowledge, and Constantino dies in an accident, Artemisa can't resist any more.
-Despite the pleas and support of her best friend Margarita (Ximena Vidal) and her husband the photographer Klaus Müller (Marcelo González), Artemisa flees to Quito, Ecuador.
+After Adriana stages an incredibly cruel prank that includes photos of a naked Artemisa taken without her knowledge, and Constantino dies in an accident, Artemisa cannot resist any more.
+Despite the pleas and support of her best friend, Margarita (Ximena Vidal) and her husband, the photographer Klaus Müller (Marcelo González), Artemisa flees to Quito, Ecuador.
 Twenty years later, she returns as a cold and gorgeous socialite and businesswoman, determined to face her past.
-She doesn't know that Adriana, unable to let go of her own jealousy, is already planning to steal Artemisa's hard-won fortune and either send her to a North American jail on false charges or to lock her up in a mental institution.
+She doesn't know that Adriana, unable to let go of her own jealousy, is already planning to steal Artemisa's hard-won fortune and either send her to a North American jail on false charges or lock her up in a mental institution.